ipref/ietf/transition-to-ipv6-with-ipref.md

 - massively scalable
 - ability to drop IPv4 Internet early in the process
 - transition to pure IPv6 (no dual stacks, no two step transition)
-- no reliance on IPv4-as-a-service on any other IPv4 services from the Internet
+- no reliance on IPv4-as-a-service or any other IPv4 services from the Internet
 - no global IPv4 addresses needed
 - ability to transition at own pace
 - huge cost savings